fsktom/endsong-parser-python/problems-and-ideas.md

 ## Suggestions / Ideas

+- use case: Jupyter Notebook instead of interactive shell? (well both -> add instructions/try it out)
 - use Cython to speed up some stuff
   - [tutorial](https://youtu.be/mXuEoqK4bEc)
   - maybe the process of gathering data for relative graphs?